Here are some questions that people frequently ask, if there are questions you would like to ask send us an email:

 Though many opportunities arise through artists being invited to work with us, we are also happy to consider proposals and applications; see the Opportunities page for more details.

-How many staff work at the gallery? >
+How many staff work at the Gallery? >

 There are approximately 40 staff working at the gallery nearly half of which are Gallery Assistants, who work on the gallery floors and reception.
 The rest of the team is made up of Exhibitions, Collections and Education Curators and a Marketing, Operations, Technical and Finance team.